RustyRoboticsBV/Rusty.ISA.Editor/README.md

 Make sure to export your instruction set and add it to your Godot game project whenever you make any changes!

 ## Built-in Instructions
-In addition to the [built-in instruction from the core module](https://github.com/RustyRoboticsBV/Rusty.Cutscenes?tab=readme-ov-file#built-in-instructions), the editor compiles additional *marker instructions* into cutscene program files.
-These instructions have no in-game meaning, but are required to preserve editability.
-They include the following:
+In addition to the [built-in instruction from the core module](https://github.com/RustyRoboticsBV/Rusty.Cutscenes?tab=readme-ov-file#built-in-instructions), the editor decorates generated cutscene programs with *marker instructions*.
+These markers serve to preserve editability, and group instructions together into editor structures so that a graph may be reconstructed.
+They have no in-game meaning.
+The markers include the following:
-- `NOD(x, y)`: this notifies the editor that the next instructions are part of the same node.
-The last member of the group represents the 'main' instruction of the node.
-The first two members may optionally be a `STA` and `LAB` instruction.
-Everything in-between represents the node's pre-instructions.
-- Pre-instruction markers: these notify the editor that the next instructions are part of a pre-instruction group.
+- `NOD(x, y)`: Starts a node group.
+The group should contain between one to five members: a start point instruction, a label instruction, a pre-instruction group, the main instruction and a post-instruction group (of which only the main instruction isn't optional).
+- Secondary instruction markers:
+  - `PRE()`: Starts a *pre-instruction* group, related to the first instruction that comes after.
+  - `PST()`: Starts a *post-instruction* group, related to the first instruction before it.
+- Compile rule markers:
-  - `OPT()`: notifies the editor that the following instruction is part of an option structure.
-If the group has no member, it is disabled.
+  - `OPT()`: Starts an *option rule* group.
+If the group has no members, then the option was disabled.
-  - `CHO(selected)`: notifies the editor that the following instruction is part of a choice structure, and that this instruction represents the nth selection.
+  - `CHO(selected)`: Starts a *choice rule* group.
+The argument tells the editor that this instruction represents the nth selection in the dropdown window.
-  - `TPL()`: notifies the editor that the following instructions are part of a tuple structure.
-  - `LST()`: notifies the editor that the following instructions are part of a list structure.
+  - `TPL()`: Starts a *tuple rule* group.
+  - `LST()`: Starts a *list rule* group.
-- `EOG()`: Ends a node or pre-instruction group.
+- `EOG()`: Ends the most recent group.

-All editor-only instructions are stripped out when a program is loaded into Godot as a CutsceneProgram resource.
+All editor-only instructions are stripped out when a program is loaded into Godot as a CutsceneProgram resource, so no performance or filesize cost is incurred.